AnantaBalaji/RetroSphere/README.md

 # RetroSphere

+![More Details on step-by-step firmware_for_RetroSphere and Unity 3D experiences will be released soon!]
 Hardware details and drivers for the RetroSphere prototype.

 ![Circuit diagaram for pixart camera](images/pin_diagaram_ESP32_pixart.jpg)
 ![Two camera circuit diagram](images/two_camera_connection.jpg)

 ## References